Key stage 3 curriculum

 Clicking on the subject names in the table below will take you to the in-depth overview for that subject.

 |Product Design/Food Studies||1||1||1|

 Students in key stage 4 at Kirkby High School follow a core diet of mathematics, English and science combined with 3 options.

 |Year 10||Year 11|

 |X Band||Y Band||X Band||Y Band|

-At Kirkby high school we use a variety of setting arrangements to enhance the progress and educational experiences of our pupils.
+At Kirkby High School we use a variety of setting arrangements to enhance the progress and educational experiences of our students.
 Some subjects are taught in mixed ability setting while others are taught in ability based sets.

 |Subjects where pupils are taught in ability classes||Subjects where pupils are taught in mixed ability classes|

 |Year 7,8 and 9||English